UK Household Debt

 Already, the system wasn’t fair.
 Bad jobs, wages that weren’t keeping up with the cost of living, and the government’s lack of a proper safety net pushed many people onto the breadline, even before the pandemic disrupted our lives.

-Low wages, insecure work, welfare cuts and rip-off lending lay behind the debt trap.
-Growing numbers of people simply can’t make ends meet, and are being forced to borrow from rip-off, irresponsible lenders just to cover basic needs.
+Low wages, insecure work, welfare cuts and rip-off lending lay behind it all.
+Growing numbers of people simply couldn’t make ends meet, and had to borrow from rip-off, irresponsible lenders just to cover basic needs.